Giving false or misleading information to tax officers

 - A man intentionally provides a false statement of income to the Tax Office.

 - The information you provided was not false or misleading.

 - You did not know the information was false or misleading.

 - Did you make a mistake when you told the Tax Office something?

 - Can they prove that the information you provided was false?

-The maximum penalty for this offence is a fine of 500 penalty units in the case of a body corporate or 100 penalty units in any other case.
+The maximum penalty for Giving False or Misleading Information to Tax Officers (s57 of the Taxation Administration Act 1997) is a fine of 500 penalty units in the case of a body corporate or 100 penalty units in any other case.

 Giving false or misleading information to tax officers is the sort of charge that would be heard in the Magistrates’ Court.